ChrisTincoDev/ChrisTincoDev/README.md

 - 🧠 I'm passionate about staying up-to-date with the latest tech trends.
 - 🚀 I'm fascinated by physics — especially aerospace — and hope to study it more deeply someday.
 - 🐾 I absolutely love animals.
-- ⚽ I enjoy playing football with friends in my free time.
+- ⚽ I enjoy playing soccer with friends in my free time.
 - 🎬 My favorite anime is Attack on Titan.
 - ☕ I’m a big coffee lover — it fuels most of my coding sessions.